basho/basho_docs/source/languages/en/riak/ops/tuning/failure-scenarios.md

 beginning in these two places:

 * [[Bitcask]] hintfiles --- These files are used by Bitcask to build an in-memory representation of the current key space.
-They can be deleted if absolutely necessary.
-You can find them in the node's `/data` directory, in
+If you are using Bitcask, they can be deleted if necessary; if you are not using Bitcask, disregard this suggestion.
+You can find them in the node's `/data` directory, in the `/bitcask` subdirectory.
+Within the `/bitcask` directory you'll find a subdirectory for each [[vnode|Riak Glossary#vnodes]] data partition within the node.
+Each partition contains a `*.bitcask.hint` file, where the `*` is an assigned number.
+Those are the files that you must remove.
+One drawback to eliminating Bitcask hintfiles is that Bitcask will likely take longer to start up when the node is restarted.
+If disk space has become a serious issue, however, then deleting hintfiles is probably worth the risk.
+* Active anti-entropy \(AAE) files --- These files are used by Riak's [[active anti-entropy]] subsystem.
+By default, they reside in each node's `/data` directory, in the `/anti_entropy` subdirectory